Aetopia/Lunar-Client-Lite-Launcher/README.md

 1. Download the latest release from here.
 https://github.com/Aetopia/Lunar-Client-Lite-Launcher/releases

-2. Extract the zip file's contents and then start `LC Lite.exe`.
+2. Extract the zip file's contents and then start `LCL.exe`.

 3. Once LC Lite is started, it should look like this:
 [![image.png](https://i.postimg.cc/hjrJKgcJ/image.png)](https://postimg.cc/jwDqhpWK)